BECKY-OCHOLLA/Ma-Galerie/README.md

 This is an application that allows users to view images.
 Image details are stored in categories and tagged by Location.
 The admin is responsible for uploading, editing or deleting images.

 ### Live link
+To view live link use  https://ma-galarie.herokuapp.com/ deployed to Heroku

 ### User Stories
 These are the behaviours/features that the application implements for use by a user.